eliben/radgrad/README.md

 Some notes of how Part 2 works, and what's different from Part 1.

-The key insight is that the derivative calculation is just a sequence of primitives and operators, just like the original computation; therefore, if we trace the derivative calculation, we can also find the derivative of the derivative.
+The key insight is that the derivative calculation is a sequence of primitives and operators, just like the original computation; therefore, if we trace the derivative calculation, we can also find the derivative of the derivative.
 The changes from Part 1 to Part 2 make this possible, in two steps.

-The easier step is making sure our VJP functions are defined in terms of traced primitives rather than original Numpy primitives, e.g:
+The simpler step to explain is making sure our VJP functions are defined in terms of traced primitives rather than original Numpy primitives, e.g:

 ```python
 add_vjp_rule(_np.sin, lambda x: (sin(x), lambda g: [cos(x) * g]))